ggurkan/Radio-Forced-Photometry/README.md

 It also reports peak flux, rms value at the source position and 1-sigma errors on fluxes obtained from the fitting.
 All measurements will added to a given catalogue as new columns.
-There will be also two additonal columns giving comments on values obtained from fitting [C: the source likely overlaps with a bright source which will depend on the flux limit you provide, A: accept].
+There will be also two additonal columns giving comments on values obtained from fitting [C [check]: the source likely overlaps with a bright source which will depend on the flux limit you provide, A: accept].

 Requirements: